Our 2026 Seminar Speakers

 Hear from world-leading experts across our three Seminar Theatres.
 Our speakers will share the very latest, evidence-based insights to empower and guide you on your journey.
 Whether you’re exploring your options, undergoing treatment, or simply looking to learn more about a specific situation, our expert speakers are here to support you every step of the way.

 The Fertility Show 2026 is shaping up to be an unmissable event!
-Take a look at our confirmed speakers below with many more to be announced soon.
+Take a look at our confirmed speakers below.

 • Mr James Nicopoullos